Haricloud222/new-devops-22/docker/Docker_commands.md

-# How to to Install docker
+# How to Install docker
 - yum install docker -y

 # to start the docker services